phjanderson/MSTE_CC/README.md

 ## Usage

-By defaul the Atari Mega STE boots in 8mhz with cache disabled.
+By default the Atari Mega STE boots in 8mhz with cache disabled.

 * 16MHZ_CH.PRG - switch to 16MHz with cache enabled
 * 16MHZ.PRG - switch to 16MHz with cache disabled